Skip to content

 This is the configuration.

-The greeter addresses are the same because the nonce for the user address' nonce is the same.
+The greeter addresses are identical because the nonce for the user address has the same nonce on both chains.

 ```sh